Skip to main content

 A.R.S. § 14-3603

-Arizona generally requires a personal representative to post a surety bond before taking control of estate assets.
-However, the bond requirement can be waived if the will says so, if all heirs or devisees agree, or if the representative is a qualified financial institution.
+A personal representative generally must post a surety bond before taking control of estate assets.
+The bond can be waived if the will says so, if all heirs or devisees file with the court a written waiver, or if the representative is a qualified financial institution.

 Title 14, PROBATE OF WILLS AND ADMINISTRATION